TimBiden/Pair-Programming/Tech-Blog.md

 Preventing the person from editing it is rather simple as `textarea` has a `disabled` feature that prevents any editing.
 It is easily toggled in the timing.js file.

-Because I'm admittedly not as artistic as I'd like to be, the appearance was created using <a href="http://getbootstrap.com/" target="_blank" rel="noopener">Bootstrap</a> with a <a href="https://bootswatch.com/" target="_blank" rel="noopener">Bootswatch</a> theme.
-Bootstrap and the theme did most of the hard work but to make it look closer to the way I wanted it, I had to modify the theme's CSS file a bit.
-The app also utilizes a generic CSS file I created to format the text editor.
+Because I'm admittedly not as artistic as I'd like to be, the appearance is based on <a href="http://getbootstrap.com/" target="_blank" rel="noopener">Bootstrap</a> with a <a href="https://bootswatch.com/" target="_blank" rel="noopener">Bootswatch</a> theme.
+Bootstrap and the theme give the site its colors and do most of the artistic hard work.
+To make it look closer to the way I want, I use a few modifications to the theme's CSS file.
+The app also utilizes a generic CSS file to format the text editor.

 The text editor box was created using HTML's textarea.
 I didn't just implement a tool like HighlightSJ, though it would have saved me a lot of work.
 My mentor originally recommended that I use the contenteditable feature in HTML but I chose not to.
 In retrospect, I should have obeyed.
 That choice caused me to have an MVP that is slightly less than it could have been, which means there's still more work to do down the road.
 But, at least I can say that using textarea I was able to make it work on my own.